yourbasic/int/README.md

 # Effective searching and sorting

-Some of the most effective search and sort strategies are implemented by bit manipulation done with bitwise integer operators.
+Some of the most effective search and sort algorithms are implemented by bit manipulation done with bitwise integer operators.
-These operators operate on single bits, often in parallel, within an integer.
+These operators operate, often in parallel, on the single bits of an integer.
 Even though they don't form a Turing-complete set of operations, they can still be surprisingly effective.

-The standard set of bitwise operators found in pretty much every CPU includes the bitwise `not`, `and`, `or` and `xor` instructions; plus a collection of `shift` and `rotate` instructions.
+The standard set of bitwise operators, found in almost every CPU, includes the bitwise `not`, `and`, `or` and `xor` instructions; plus a collection of `shift` and `rotate` instructions.
 A bit count instruction, often known as `popcnt`, is also quite common.